AI Applied to Speech Technologies

 We implemented a generative Bayesian framework which combines audio and video information at likelihood level, substantially improving the robustness of single modalities.

-Currently, in collaboration with Queen Mary University London, we are investigating similar paradigms to achieve 3D localization of multiple targets using 1 single camera co-located with a compact microphone array.
+In collaboration with Queen Mary University London, we have investigated similar paradigms to achieve 3D localization of multiple targets using 1 single camera co-located with a compact microphone array.
 Some more details are available here: audio-visual processing.

 —> CAV3D DATASET is now available for download. <—